jphong125/stellaapic/Writerside/topics/auth.md

 ## Successful response to the game session ( response )

-Example of successful response from LuckyMonaco API servers.
+Example of successful response from Kyren API servers.
 Use URL parameters.

 |Name|Data Type|Description|